Micro-Phonies: Production notes

 Micro-Phonies was filmed on June 4–7, 1945, several months after Curly Howard suffered a mild stroke.
 His performances were marred by slurred speech and slower timing.
 Though Micro-Phonies was the first film released that was directed by novice director Edward Bernds, it was not his first attempt (the first being A Bird in the Head).
 Understandably, Bernds was excited at his big chance to direct, but was shocked when he saw how ill Curly had become.
 Years later, Bernds discussed his trying experience during the filming of A Bird in the Head:

 Bernds feared that his directing days would be over as soon as they began if A Bird in the Head (featuring a sluggish Curly) was released as his first effort.
 Producer Hugh McCollum acted quickly, and reshuffled the release order of the films Bernds had directed (Bernds had already completed Micro-Phonies and The Three Troubledoers in addition to A Bird in the Head).
-As a result, the superior Micro-Phonies (in which Curly was in much better form) was released first, securing Bernds' directing position.
-Bernds would forever be indebted to McCollum for this act of kindness; henceforth, McCollum produced all of Bernds' Stooge films.
+As a result, the superior Micro-Phonies (in which Curly was in much better form) was released first, securing Bernds's directing position.
+Bernds would forever be indebted to McCollum for this act of kindness; henceforth, McCollum produced all of Bernds's Stooge films.

 Bernds later recalled how Curly's condition was inconsistent:

 Footage was reused in the 1960 compilation feature film Stop!
 Look! and Laugh!